 An estimated 700,000 Americans are living with a tumor

-An estimated 86,970 people will receive a primary brain tumor diagnosis in 2019
+An estimated 87,240 people will receive a primary brain tumor diagnosis in 2020

-The average survival rate for all malignant brain tumor patients is only 35%
+The average survival rate for all malignant brain tumor patients is only 36%

-An estimated 16,830 people will die from malignant brain tumors (brain cancer) in 2019
+An estimated 18,020 people will die from malignant brain tumors (brain cancer) in 2020

 More than any other cancer, brain tumors can have lasting and life-altering physical, cognitive, and psychological impacts on a patient’s life.

-The cause of brain cancer is usually unknown.
 Most people diagnosed with a primary brain tumor do not have any known risk factors.
 However, certain risk factors and genetic conditions have been shown to increase a person’s chances of developing one, including: